mcgivrer/contacts/README.md

 Contacts
 ========

-A small web application REST oriented, based on JPA, Jersey and Setty server as a demonstration concept on REST and HTML5+CSS3+AngularJS UI application usage.
+A small web application REST artifact, based on JPA, Jersey and Jetty server as a demonstration concept on REST and HTML5+CSS3+AngularJS UI application usage.

-Try and come back to discover evolutions.

-McG.
+To build a specific environment version, just follow the next command line:

+ mvn -P local clean package

+Frédéric Delorme.